-Our results highlight the strong effect of gender norms and patriarchy on marital preferences.
-On average, employed women are 14.5% less likely to receive interest from male suitors relative to women who are not working.
-The higher preference for female partners who are not working, holds across all education groups.
-Moreover, women employed in 'masculine' occupations are 3.2% less likely to receive interest as compared to women employed in 'feminine' occupations.
+Our results highlight the role of patriarchal gender attitudes in shaping marital preferences.
+On average, employed women are 12.8% less likely to receive interest from male suitors relative to women who are not working.
+The greater preference for female partners who are not working, holds across all education groups.
+Moreover, women employed in 'masculine' occupations are 3.3% less likely to receive interest as compared to women employed in 'feminine' occupations.
 Lastly, a woman in a masculine job who prefers to continue to work after marriage is less likely to elicit male interest, relative to a woman in a feminine job who wants to continue working.

-Most importantly, these results are driven by responses from higher caste men in north India (Delhi), where patriarchal social norms - lower status attached to working women and a disproportionate burden of household work on women are more salient.
-Other factors, such as perceived risk of sexual harassment and social status associated with occupations, could also explains the heterogeneous results we find.
-However, to the extent that gender-based occupational segregation is attributable to preferences for certain job characteristics such as flexible work hours (which influence both safety and social status ascribed to occupations) the main channel behind our findings would still emanate from social norms.
+These results are driven by responses from higher caste men in north India (Delhi), where patriarchal gender preferences - lower value attached to working women and a disproportionate burden of household work on women - are more salient.
+We also verify that male suitors residing in states having more patriarchal attitudes and where women spend a greater share of time in domestic work are less likely to express marital interest in working women and those working in male-dominated occupations.
+We discuss and rule out alternative explanations for our findings, such as search costs, perceived risk of sexual harassment and social status associated with certain occupations.